June 12, 2020

 I personally would much prefer to have a shade shelter that just plain feels good to me, however.

-For those who just want a small sunshade that goes up easily, the Nemo Victory Sunshade (90″ x 90″, with a peak height of 68″) may be worth considering.
+Another shelter that could be worth considering is the Nemo Victory Sunshade (90″ x 90″, with a peak height of 68″).

 The Nemo Victory Blanket (which has waterproof material on one side and soft fabric on the other) is designed to be used with the sunshade.